thegetty/inventories-and-surveys/README.md

 Return plain cite id if no match is found in references.yaml

 **_plugins/shortcodes/contributors.js**
-Refactor logic to handle oxford commas correctly
+Refactor logic to handle oxford commas correctly, and add affiliations to Foreword authors

 **_plugins/shortcodes/figureGroup.js**
 Simplify markup and enable custom classes and group captions for figure groups